jeffreyvr/easy-liveblogs/readme.txt

 == Changelog ==

 = Unreleased =
+* Fix not loading more entries when last item contains a list item.

 = 1.7.0, March 22, 2022 =
 * Only list open liveblogs in entry screen.